drocheam/optrace/docs/source/details/matrix_analysis.rst

    \text{EFL}_n =&~ \frac{f_2}{n_2}\\
    :label: TMA_power_alt

-However, in this case, the focal lengths do not represent the actual distance between the principal plane and the focal points.
+However, in this case, the focal lengths do not represent the actual geometrical distance between the principal plane and the focal points.
 For :math:`n_1 = n_2 = 1`, both definitions are equivalent.